-This is a full day of Statistics exploration for students in Year 12, with workshops on different areas of Statistics and a college lunch and tour.
+This is a full day of Statistics exploration for students in Year 12, with workshops on different areas of Statistics and an optional college tour.
 Students will get the opportunity to explore how Statistics is used and to ask questions about the admissions process.
 These days are usually held in March or April.
 You can find more information on our Taster Day page.
 The event is offered free of charge, but bookings are limited to three per school.

 This event is for Year 11 and 12 students who want to explore lesser-known degree subjects like Computer Science, Statistics, Earth Sciences, Materials Science, Biochemistry and Biomedical Sciences.The day will include a number of talks on these subjects (options of which talks to attend are given on the booking form).
 Booking is essential and is limited.
 Please see the Lesser Spotted Sciences webpage for more information.

 This event is aimed at high-achieving students in Year 12 who have not yet made up their minds about what they would like to study.
 It will feature talks from a large range of departments at the university, with students able to choose which sessions to attend based on the A-levels they are taking when booking.
 More information is available and bookings usually open around 2-3 months before the event.